Welcome to GCLEA!

 Building and strengthening community.

 Promoting emotional, spiritual and physical well-being.

 The Board of Directors

 Muhammad Ahmed Khan, Treasurer

 (Please note: No one on the board is compensated in any manner.)

 The board can be reached by email;

 Joined in June 2011

 John Starling is an alumnus of NCSU's Poole College of Management and the Islamic University of Madinah.
-He holds a Master's Degree in Islamic Studies from the Islamic University of Minnesota, possesses traditional ijazahs in several subjects including Hanbali fiqh from Shaykh, Dr. Mutlaq al-Jasir, and is currently pursuing a Master's Degree in Nonprofit Management and Philanthropy.
+He holds a Master's Degree in Islamic Studies from the Islamic University of Minnesota, has been awarded a general/comprehensive ijazah by Shaykh, Dr. Mutlaq al-Jasir with permission to narrate several traditional texts, and is currently pursuing a Master's Degree in Nonprofit Management and Philanthropy.
 In the past, he has worked at the C-level in both for-profit and nonprofit sectors here at home and abroad.
-Imam John volunteers at Rutgers University, Camden and Virtua Hospital as a Muslim chaplain.

 Abdul Qaadir Jelani